apache/druid/docs/api-reference/sql-ingestion-api.md

 ### Sample request

-The following example shows a query that fetches data from an external JSON source and inserts it into a table named `wikipedia`.
+The following example shows a query that fetches data from an external JSON source and inserts it into a table named `wikipedia`.It specifies two special settings directly in the query before inserting the data:
+- `maxNumTasks=3`: This limits the max number of parallel tasks for this data loading job to 3.
+- `finalizeAggregations=false`: This prevents Druid from performing final data aggregation during loading.
+It's useful if you want to work with intermediate data states or control aggregation later.
+For more information about Rollup, see [Rollup](../multi-stage-query/concepts/#rollup).

 <Tabs>